 A conscious daily assessment over years of practice is a hard pill to swallow.
 No excuses, surprises, and deviations can occur when done right.
 Years later, you’ll look back at problems or triumphs and see exactly where they manifested.
 The process of a magical diary is unlike any self-help system ever created.
 Almost all Western occult organizations in the early 1900’s such as the Golden Dawn, Free Masons, Ordo Templi Orientis, and The Theosophical Society required a magical diary.
 Each group had a yoga regiment and all asana, pranayama, and meditation practices were recorded.
 The rituals specific to the organizations were also recorded.

-What solved this problem was my Eastern Philosophy professor who gave me Kraig’s book.
+My journey with a yoga diary started when my Eastern Philosophy professor gave me the book Magical Diary by Daniel Michael Kraig.
 He gave it to me at 9 am, and after five straight hours of reading cover to cover, I recorded my first entry.

 Phase of moon: Waxing gibbous

 Weather Conditions: Warm day, 50 degrees, suns out and snow is melted.